cobibean/delphi/docs/internal/Deploy/Deploy-User-Flow.md

 ---

-## 1. Create Modal Trigger
+## 1. Create Modal Trigger ✅

 - **Action:** User clicks the "Create" button from the main Delphi navigation.
 - **Modal Content:**
   - Presents a clean and minimal modal with options like:
-    - “Delphi Mint”
+    - "Delphi Mint"
-    - “Upload Collection” (for batch flows later)
+    - "Upload Collection" (for batch flows later)
     - **"Deploy Your NFT Collection"** (primary CTA)

 ---

-## 2. Token Standard Selection
+## 2. Token Standard Selection ✅

 - **Screen Title:** "Choose Your NFT Type"
-- **Style:** Delphi’s grid layout with animated cards for each option.
+- **Style:** Delphi's grid layout with animated cards for each option.

 ### ERC721
 - Bullet Points: